-Art Journaling Ideas & Art Journal Prompts to inspire you— It’s true.
-Journaling is one of the best ways to process your thoughts and emotions, giving you a healthy space to unload your feelings and process your daily life.
-In addition to written journals, there are art and visual ones.
-Read on and you’ll discover more about this fabulous form of journal keeping, and enjoy!
+Art Journaling Ideas & Art Journal Prompts to Inspire You— Yeppers, it’s true.
+Journaling is one of the best ways to process your thoughts and emotions.
+Plus, journals are a super-healthy and highly-accessible space to explore, unload and/or express your feelings and process your daily life.

 Art Journaling with Visual Journals

 Unlike writing journals, when you create a visual or art journal, you don’t necessarily have to find the words to describe how you’re feeling.